smartcontractkit/ccip-tools-ts/README.md

 `--tokens-gas-limit` allows to override the gas limit for the token pool operations, if any.

+`--estimate-gas-limit` option will try to estimate automatically the gas limit moverride for the message execution, based on the current state of the network.
+That's only for main `ccipReceive` exec callback.
+Tokens gas limit override estimation is not supported.

 `--sender-queue` opts into collecting all following messages from the same sender, starting from the provided message, and executing all of the eligible ones.
 By default, only pending (non-executed) messages are included. `--exec-failed` includes failed messages as well.
 This option